 Similar to the Street Fighter EX situation, DIMPS would develop the game under Capcom’s supervision.
 It ran off of Taito’s PC-based Type X2 hardware, featured 3D graphics but played like a traditional 2D Street Fighter game would.
 It launched to a bit of fanfare in Japanese arcades before landing on consoles; US arcades could import the game if they felt so inclined.
 That situation would remain the same when Capcom released the Super Street Fighter IV, Super Street Fighter IV: Arcade Edition, Super Street Fighter IV: Arcade Edition 2012 Edition and Ultra Street Fighter IV updates to arcades.
 I myself decided to grab the AE kit that Taito brought to America back in 2011, which story I’ve told a few times on the blog before.
 The kit has been dead for a couple of years now…I probably need to get that taken care of 😛 But it was a bona-fide arcade release, the US version operating in a slightly different way that did not require linking two kits together so you could play on the same cabinet.

-That’s a wrap for now – there had been talk about Street Fighter X Tekken and Street Fighter V getting official arcade releases but I am not aware of Capcom following through on that (feel free to correct me if I’m wrong there).
+That’s a wrap for now – there had been talk about Street Fighter X Tekken and Street Fighter V getting official arcade releases but I am not aware of Capcom following through on that at this point (feel free to correct me if I’m wrong there).
 I do think that the series is best played in the arcade but that’s my purist side speaking…I get why it is popular on consoles and why fans demand it there for accessibility.

 So, what are your fondest memories of Street Fighter in the arcade?